NethermindEth/sedge/README.md

 - [x] Integrate Ropsten network

 ### Version 0.2
+- [x] Integrate Goerli/Prater network
+- [x] Integrate Sepolia network
+- [x] Documentation with examples

+### Version 0.3
 - [ ] Set up and run only one node (execution/consensus/validator)
-- [ ] Integrate Goerli/Prater network
-- [ ] Documentation with examples

-### Version 0.3
 - [ ] Enable use of public execution and consensus nodes
-- [ ] Integrate Sepolia network
 - [ ] Include monitoring tool for alerting, tracking validator balance, and tracking sync progress and status of nodes

 ### Version 0.4